eTutor-plus-plus/moodle-coderunner/README.md

 ## Setting up the Moodle Coderunner Plugin to work with the eTutor++ (dke-dispatcher)

 1. After installing the plugin, you might have to change the Moodle security settings to enable communication with the Jobe server.
-2. Install the requests module on your Jobe server using pip.
+2. Install the requests module on your Jobe server using pip (or use the custom image).
 3. Add a Coderunner question to the question bank.
 - Use python3 as question type.
 - Under Customisation, add the [template](./template.py).